 Here’s an in-depth article we wrote that covers everything you need to know about SEO: SEO in a Nutshell.

-Search engine optimization is a cumulation of all the tasks you accomplish both on-site and off-site to help improve your website’s visibility on search engines.
+Search engine optimization is a cumulation of all the tasks you accomplish on-site and off-site to help improve your website’s visibility on search engines.

 Check out this Ultimate Checklist for SEO: The Ultimate SEO Checklist